 Opens: Always at 10 AM.

-Closes: The closing time varies on the time of year, as sometimes the park closes at 9 PM, and sometimes it stays open until Midnight.
+Closes: The closing time varies on the time of year, however for most days in summer, it closes at midnight.
+Other times it stays open until 9 PM.

 Opens at 10 AM or 11 AM, varying on how busy Las Vegas is that particular week.

 Closes: Either 6 PM, 9 PM or Midnight, depending on the week.